Defactor213/MMA-Combo-Generator/README.md

 Application will randomly generate a combo for users to try.
 If it is interesting/liked, user's are able to save the combo.
 If the combo is not do-able, the user can instead delete it.

 ## To-Do List

-1. Add CRUD for Moves and Combos
-2. Favorites, Delete function (think about how this should work) (workout mode, explore mode?)
+1. think about further use cases (workout mode, explore mode?)
-3. Deploy app
+2. Deploy app
-4. Add users (Nice to have, not compulsary)
+3. Add users (Nice to have, not compulsary)
-5. Add way to automate PnC of combos (currently is manual insertion of 2, 3, 4 etc)
+4. Add way to automate PnC of combos (currently is manual insertion of 2, 3, 4 etc)

 ## How to run Project